agavrel/42_CheatSheet/README.md

 #### 0x0b Debugging

+> "Everyone knows that debugging is twice as hard as writing a program in the first place.
+So if you're as clever as you can be when you write it, how will you ever debug it?"
+― *Brian W. Kernighan*

 * [GDB Tutorial](https://www.cs.cmu.edu/~gilpin/tutorial/)

 ---
 ### Common Beginner Mistakes

+> "Don’t comment bad code—rewrite it." ― *Brian W. Kernighan, The Elements of Programming Style*

 #### Array overflow
 C does not perform boundary checking when using arrays.